aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/java/currency-properties/_index.md

 ---
-title: "How to Read Currency Properties with Aspose.Tasks for Java"
+title: "Read Currency Properties Java with Aspose.Tasks"
 linktitle: "How to Read Currency"
 second_title: "Aspose.Tasks Java API"
-description: "Learn how to read currency and how to set currency properties in MS Project files using Aspose.Tasks for Java.
-Step‑by‑step guides for effortless project file manipulation."
+description: "Learn how to read currency properties java and set currency values in MS Project files using Aspose.Tasks for Java.
+Step‑by‑step guide for extracting currency code java and adjusting currency format java."
 weight: 25
 url: /java/currency-properties/
-date: 2025-12-04
+date: 2026-02-10
 ---

 {{< blocks/products/pf/main-wrap-class >}}
 {{< blocks/products/pf/main-container >}}
 {{< blocks/products/pf/tutorial-page-section >}}

-# How to Read Currency Properties with Aspose.Tasks for Java
+# Read Currency Properties Java with Aspose.Tasks

 ## Introduction
 Ready to boost your Aspose.Tasks for Java expertise?
-In this tutorial we’ll show **how to read currency** information from Microsoft Project files and also cover **how to set currency** values when you need them.
-Understanding these properties lets you keep financial data consistent across international projects, avoid conversion errors, and present clear cost reports to stakeholders.
+In this tutorial you’ll discover **how to read currency properties java** from Microsoft Project files and also learn **how to set currency** values when needed.
+Mastering these properties helps you keep financial data consistent across international projects, avoid conversion errors, and present clear cost reports to stakeholders.

 ## Quick Answers
 - **What does “read currency” mean?** Extracting the currency code, symbol, and format stored in a Project file.